martinoland1/Electricity-Consumption-Forecast/README.md

 - **Regression analysis** captures the correlation between daily average temperature and electricity consumption.
 - **Bias correction** adjusts the regression output to reduce systematic errors (e.g., seasonal patterns or structural shifts).
 - **Weekday profiles** distribute daily consumption into hourly values, creating realistic load curves.
 - **Weather forecasts** are retrieved from Meteostat and used as future temperature inputs for the model.
 The pipeline first generates a **daily forecast**, which is then disaggregated into an **hourly forecast** based on weekday and hourly patterns.

-### Forecasting Pipeline Overview
-The model integrates electricity consumption data from Elering and weather information from Meteostat into a combined dataframe.
-This serves as the central input for the forecasting pipeline:
-- A regression formula is applied to capture the relationship between daily average temperature and electricity consumption.
-- A bias correction module adjusts the regression output to reduce systematic errors (e.g., seasonal or structural effects).
-- A weekday profile provides the hourly load distribution, refining daily forecasts into hourly demand curves.
-- The pipeline first produces a daily forecast and then disaggregates it into an hourly forecast using the weekday/hourly patterns.

 ## Data model